jamesmorrisstudios/Randomly-RemindMe/README.md

 • Randomized reminders (or evenly if you want)

 # Usage
-This project requires https://github.com/morris-james/UtilitiesLibrary and https://github.com/morris-james/materialuilibrary and https://github.com/morris-james/appbaselibrary
+This project requires https://github.com/morris-james/UtilitiesLibrary and https://github.com/morris-james/appbaselibrary

 The dependencies are setup to upload to your local maven repository so you must build and upload each of them before building this project.